 - End with a page-turner.
 Forgive me, I'm a genre writer.
 I need to keep the reader up all night.
 I want you to miss your favorite TV program because you're reading my book.
 I want you to race through it!
 So I end the scene with some sense of urgency to turn the page, a new hook.

 - Save, back up.
 Scrivener backs everything up but it will also compile a version you can export as a .doc.
-I chronically back up everything I have an external hard drive, but I also have cloud storage and I email my WIP to myself on gmail so I always have the latest copy.
+I chronically back up everything 🙂 I have an external hard drive, but I also have cloud storage and I email my WIP to myself on gmail so I always have the latest copy.
 I still get emails from people who lose their work – seriously guys, please save and back up everything you do!
-(For the blog, I use BackUpBuddy wordpress plugin)

 I'm not reading my work at the moment, just writing it.
 So I won't look at these scenes again until the first draft is finished.
 I'm aiming for 80,000 words for first draft… I'm getting there!

-If the penny hasn’t dropped about writing scenes yet, I recommend Larry Brooks Story Engineering – check out our interview here.
+If the penny hasn't dropped about writing scenes yet, I recommend Larry Brooks Story Engineering.